 Doe's was opened in 1988 modeled after Doe's Eat Place in Greenville, Mississippi.
 Doe's became a popular spot in 1992 when Clinton staffers made it their hangout.
 President Clinton was even interviewed at Doe's for the Rolling Stone September cover story.
 Doe's has been a popular spot for political movements and hosting elite customers such as sports stars, race car drivers, and other professionals.
 Not only does it have a down to Earth welcoming atmosphere, but their menu has some delicious entrees such as hot tamales with chili and grilled salmon.

 1023 W Markham St Little Rock, AR 72201

 Faded Rose opened in May 1982 and has since served New Orleans styled dishes with traditional Creole comfort food.
 All spice mixes are created in house as well as they hand-cut their own steaks and make their own sauces.
 Even people from Louisiana give this restaurant 5 stars on Google!
 We recommend starting off with the Judge's Cheese Dip, then moving onto the Ribeye Steak ala Rosa, and finishing off your dinner with their Bread Pudding with Run & Brandy sauce!
 Indoor and outdoor seating is available.

 1619 Rebsamen Park Rd Little Rock, AR 72202

-Known for their use of exotic spices, herbs, and rich flavors, Star of India has been opened since 1993 and the chef has over 32 years of experience.
+Known for their use of exotic spices, herbs, and rich flavors, Star of India has been open since 1993 and the chef has over 32 years of experience.
 Along with their traditional meat dishes, vegetarian options are available.
 Along with your delicious meal, the atmosphere of the restaurant will make your whole evening special.
 We recommend their Beef Curry and Shrimp Vindaloo.

 301 N. Shackleford Rd.
 STE C4 Little Rock, AR 72211